rk84/autofill/README.md

 ####Change Log
 ##Please see the changelog.txt file for more details

+* 1.4.5   - Updates to new Bobmods changes, Dytech and Outposts support
 * 1.4.4   - Factorio Version .14
 * 1.4.3   - Natural Evolution! -Added Biological Bullet from NE-Enemies -minor code fixes
 * 1.4.2   - Factorio Extended - Remote interface changes, Factorio Extended and Nucular added, cleaned up the sets a bit. squashed a few biters, Hotkey for toggling groups.